Restaurant HVAC Maintenance

 Long Beach pricing

-What Restaurant HVAC costs in Long Beach
+What Restaurant HVAC Maintenance costs in Long Beach

 Why Boh sits below market mid.
 Boh consolidates service demand across Long Beach's restaurant corridors — Downtown, Belmont Shore, Cambodia Town — giving vendors predictable volume they can price at a lower margin.
 That discount passes to operators rather than a middleman.